Use LibrarySearch (the Books, articles & more search box) on the MRU Library homepage to find books and journal articles.

 Search for your primary document by its title and author, and add the phrase "primary document" or "primary source" to your search terms.

-Be sure to evaluate the reliability of the website and the organization that hosts it - look for primary documents posted by universities, libraries, or academic organizations for the best chance of the document being complete and accurate.
+Be sure to carefully evaluate the reliability of the website and the organization that hosts it - look for primary documents posted by universities, libraries, or academic organizations for the best chance of the document being complete and accurate.
 Primary documents that show the original print source of the source are preferred (as in, they list the name of the original publisher and publication date of the book the source came from).

 START YOUR SOURCE ANALYSIS HERE with background information.
 For basic biographical details and information about the historical context of an author or an event, the best place to look is in a specialized reference or tertiary work (often called an encyclopedia, historical dictionary or handbook).
 Most primary source analyses should start with this type of research, which help you learn the basic facts to inform the rest of your research.